 The Nutcracker at New York City Ballet

-I highly recommend this show, but I definitely wouldn’t take a child younger than 5 years old.
-And if you only attend one big stage performance as one of your things to do in NYC at Christmas with kids, I’d choose the Radio City Christmas Spectacular instead.
+I highly recommend this show.
+But I definitely wouldn’t take a child younger than 5 years old.
+And if you only attend one big stage performance on your vacation, I’d choose the Radio City Christmas Spectacular instead.

 See a Broadway Show